6 Ways to Overcome Your Biases for Good

-Make a list for yourself similar to the one of examples at the top of this post.
+Make a list for yourself of instances where implicit biases may be impacting your behavior, similar to the one at the top of this post.
 Be as specific as you can.
 For example, you bake cookies when you're babysitting your niece but play basketball with your nephew.
 Make plans for alternative behaviors that run counter to your biases, like planning to bake with your nephew next time he visits.

 3. Make an effort to be friendlier and act less threatened when interacting with people you perceive as different.

 Behavior influences thoughts.
 If you act friendlier toward other people, over time you will feel more comfortable with them.
 Brainstorm some specific plans; maybe there is a neighbor you never talk to because they're older or have tattoos.
-If you're a college student and are more likely to ask questions of your American professors than your foreign-born instructors, maybe you decide to visit those professors' office hours more often.
+If you're a college student and are more likely to ask questions of your American professors than your foreign-born instructors, it may be helpful to decide to visit those professors' office hours more often.

 4. Become aware of your "positive stereotypes."

-Positive stereotypes may seem harmless but they can register as and feel offensive or restrictive to those on the receiving end.
-No, your lesbian friend probably doesn't want to help you assemble your Ikea furniture, and your Asian friends may not be the best people to ask for computer help.
+Positive stereotypes may seem harmless—but they can still register as and feel offensive or restrictive to those on the receiving end.
+No, your lesbian friend probably doesn't want to help you assemble your IKEA furniture, and your Asian friends may not be the best people to ask for computer help.

 5. Hang out with people who have better attitudes than you.